The Māori Land Court

 Step 2.
 Māori Land Court search – You’ll be assigned a case manager from the court, who will search the court records if necessary and pass on your application to the court for it to give directions on how it will be dealt with.
 The case manager will then produce a draft submission for the hearing.

 Step 4.
 Court hearing – The hearing gives you and other interested parties a chance to give evidence to the court so that a decision can be made.
 The staff at the court will be available to assist you before, during and after your hearing.
-(For more information about the hearing, see “The hearing” below.)
+If the case is complex, it might be adjourned, or paused, while the court takes time to consider your case, and then started again later.
+For more information about the hearing, see “The hearing” below.

 Step 5.
-Minutes of hearing – Each case is recorded and a “minute” (record) is produced.
+Minutes of hearing – Each case is recorded and a “minute” (transcript) is produced.
 A copy of the minute will be sent to you (the applicant) and other interested parties.

 Step 6.
 Court order – The court draws up a court order, and the order is signed and sealed.
 You’ll be sent a copy of the order two months after the hearing.